jamesmcroft/Security-and-Responsible-AI-Guide/chapters/chapter_01_understanding_security_and_responsible_ai.md

 Microsoft has established [a comprehensive standard for responsible AI](https://blogs.microsoft.com/wp-content/uploads/prod/sites/5/2022/06/Microsoft-Responsible-AI-Standard-v2-General-Requirements-3.pdf) which provides a framework for building AI systems that are built on six key principles.

 - **Fairness**: AI systems should treat all people fairly.
 The data used should be diverse and representative of the population it is intended to serve.
-The system should be designed to avoid biased or discriminatory outcomes.
+The system should be designed to avoid societal bias or discriminatory outcomes.

 - **Reliability and safety**: AI systems should operate in a manner that is safe and reliable for all users.
 Data should be accurate, up-to-date, and validated.
 The system should be able to detect and mitigate against harmful outcomes.